ous-mik/recNrecA-supercompaction-image-analysis/README.md

 In our study, we used two different versions of MicrobeJ for image analysis:
 - **Main version 5.13p (1):** For creating kymographs and analyzing DNA distribution.
 - **Beta version 5.13p (13):** For tracking GFP-RecN and RecA-mCherry foci and analyzing their distribution and localization within cells.
+Also for classifying DNA compaction phenotypes.

 **Templates for analyzing all cells from each time frame:**
 - `MJtemplate_AvgKymograph.xml`: To create kymographs.
 - `MJtemplate_RecNinDNA_tracking.xml`: To track RecN and assess its colocalization with DNA.
 - `MJtemplate_RecAcolRecN_tracking.xml`: To track RecA and assess its colocalization with RecN.
+- `MJtemplate_ClassifyDNAcompactionPhenotypes.xml`: For classifying and comparing DNA compaction phenotypes.

 **Templates for single-cell analysis:**
 - `MJtemplate_SingleCell_Kymograph_Profile.xml`: To create kymographs and analyze DNA distribution profiles for strains harboring only HU-mCherry.